cortinico/rules4android/README.md

 ExampleTest:aLongTest took 1001 ms
 ```

-More examples can be found in the `LoggingRuleTest.kt` file.
+More examples can be found in the `LocaleRuleTest.kt` file.

 ## Contributing 🤝